ivanizag/z80-mbc2-emu/README.md

 Download the images from https://cdn.hackaday.io/files/1599736844284832/S220718-R240620_IOS-Z80-MBC2.zip into the 'sd' directory.
 ```

-To boot on any of the available environments execute `z80_mbc2_emu` with the code of the environment.
+To boot any of the available environments, execute `z80_mbc2_emu` with the code of the environment.
 For example:
 ```
 $ ./z80-mbc2-emu cpm22
 z80-mbc2-emu https://github.com/ivanizag/iz-cpm